matrix-org/matrix-spec-proposals/proposals/2596-always-allow-rescinding-invites.md

 accidentally invite someone and don't have the power level to rescind it.

 ## Proposal
-The proposed fix is a modification to the authorization rules.
+The proposed fix is a modification to the authorization rules to always allow rescinding invites that you sent.
+The modifications are applied on top of room version 6.
 In section "5.
 If type is `m.room.member`" -> "d.
 If `membership` is `leave`", a new step is added after step `iv`:

 > v.
 If the *target user*'s current membership state is `invite`, and the `sender` of that membership event is the same as `sender`, allow.